Zabanaa/zabanaa.github.io/_posts/2017-06-01-functional-programming-and-javascript-arrays.md

 I spent most of the last couple months drowned in python land.
-And while it was a nice and enjoyable ride, I decided to come back to my first love (hard to believe I know): javascript.
+And while it was a nice and enjoyable ride, I decided to come back to my first
+love: javascript. (hard to believe I know)

 In this article, I'll be exploring functional programming concepts applied to js, and more specifically to arrays.